sneha-balamurali/fpga/introduction/red_pitaya.md

     - At the other end, the oscilloscope input should act like a wide-open drain that accepts the flow steadily (also 50Ω).
     - If the scope looks like an infinite wall (1 MΩ), the water has nowhere to go and so part of the wave gets reflected.
   - In practice: the generator produces a waveform, but the scope displays the wrong amplitude (often doubled).
 You might also see ringing or distortion because the signals keep bouncing back and forth.
 If your scope has a different impedance you will have to terminate it with 50Ω.
 If your scope does not have a built in option to set the channel input to 50Ω, you will need to attach a **50Ω feed-through terminator to the input.**

-- **[SMA connector] → [Range setting circuit (jumpers)] → [Low-pass filter] → [ADC chip]**

-### Outputs (OUT1, OUT2):
-- **2x DAC 14-bit@125 MHz:**
-    - The Red Pitaya has two **14-bit Digital-to-Analogue Converters (DACs)** running at **125 MS/s**.

-- **Low-Pass Filter (~50 MHz):**
-    - A DAC generates signals by updating the output voltage at discrete steps (every 8 ns at 125 MS/s) which won't produce a perfectly smooth waveform.
-    - If you tell it to generate a 10 MHz sine wave, what you actually get is a staircase approximation of that sine wave which contains the low frequency component (the 10 MHz sine) and lots of unwanted high-frequency componenets.
-    - The ~50 MHz low-pass filter after the DAC blocks the high-frequency componenets and ensures the output is a clean analogue signal.

 ### SoC Core (Xilinx Zynq XC7Z010):
 - **FPGA fabric (programmable logic):**